faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive.md

 Complete!
 ```

-Edit the `/etc/maxscale.cnf` file on **both data centers** and define the respective Galera clusters, take note of the IP addresses and Node names need to be defined accordingly, the following is for the Primary data center, similarly just duplicate it and edit  the respective items for the second data center.
+Edit the `/etc/maxscale.cnf` file on **both data centers** and define the respective Galera clusters, take note of the IP addresses and Node names need to be defined accordingly, the following is for the **Primary** data center, similarly just duplicate it and edit the respective IP / node names for the **DR** data center.

 ```txt
 [maxscale]